Create buckets

 delete: s3://my-bucket/path/MyFile1.txt

-options allow you to specify rules to filter the files or objects to be copied during the sync operation.
+The --exclude and --include options allow you to specify rules to filter the files or objects to be copied during the sync operation.

 Local directory contains 3 files: